Bhargav-U/OpenRemote/README.md

   This design is simple and include the battery charging circuit with bms for overdischarge protection,overcharge protection,auto cutoff when batteries charge compleatly with plug on option for battery level indicator.<br>
   As of now the design is just a simple pcb design to look how feasable the idea is.<br>
   This design includes a nrf24 for radio contro,esp32 for processing and also wifi and bluetooth based receivers.<br>
+  This includes a oled display as well to help us know whatbis hapennong with a simple ui<br>

 </p>